 But if we devalue money, where do reallocate our focus?
-Or, more importantly, where should we place our value?
+Or, more importantly, how should we re-define our life legacy?

 What’s the point of your life?
 No, not the point of life in general, but the point of yours specifically.
 Is it to be a loving father or mother?
 Be a good friend and family member?
 Make a million dollars?
 Have as many new experiences as possible?

 Essentially, what is it that you want to be remembered for?

 That’s where the focus of your life should lie.
 It’s your legacy, and it should supersede everything else.

 First, let’s define legacy so we’re all on the same page.
 According to Webster’s, legacy is “an amount of money or property left to someone in a will.”